Jamie Whincup: GT Racing

 On 5 February 2017, Whincup drove in and won his first ever GT race when he teamed with Lowndes and Finnish driver Toni Vilander to win the 2017 Liqui Moly Bathurst 12 Hour driving a Ferrari 488 GT3 for Maranello Motorsport.
 By winning the Bathurst 12 Hour, Whincup joined Triple Eight teammate Craig Lowndes and as well as Gregg Hansford, Allan Grice, Tony Longhurst, John Bowe, Dick Johnson, Paul Morris and Jonathon Webb as winners of both the Bathurst 1000 and Bathurst 12 Hour races.

 Business career

 In 2016, Whincup opened Loca Cafe, a café and car wash business, in Hope Island, Queensland.

 In 2018, Whincup took a 15% ownership stake in Triple Eight Race Engineering, subsequently increasing this to 30%.

 Personal life

 Whincup lives in Hope Island in Queensland near his Loca Cafe business venture.
 Whincup appeared on season 1 of the reality television program Australia's Greatest Athlete in 2009.

+Awards and honours

+He became the first driver to win the Jason Richards Memorial Trophy twice at Pukekohe Park Raceway in Auckland, New Zealand.